B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Offline Training

-Since we use proximity graphs in our approach, we leverage the power of graph representations to model interactions between agents, and we incorporate this representation in a Deep Reinforcement Learning setup to achieve autonomous navigation.
-Specifically, we use a Graph Convolutional Network (GCN) that receives an observation of the state space as input, based on which an adjacency matrix is generated, which describes the connectivity of the road agents.
-The GCN models the behavioral interactions between aggressive and conservative agents, and the ego-vehicle.
-Ultimately, the GCN learns a function that receives a graph representation of the traffic as input and provides us with the optimal $Q$ values of the state space.
-Finally, the ego-vehicle can use the learned model during evaluation time in order to navigate its way around the traffic by choosing the best action at every time step.
+Using these behaviors, we employ a Deep Reinforcement Learning setup to achieve autonomous navigation.
+Specifically, we use a Multilayer Perceptron (MLP) that receives an observation of the state space as input and implicitly models the behavioral interactions between aggressive and conservative agents and the ego-vehicle.
+Ultimately, the MLP learns a function that receives a feature matrix, which describes the current state of the traffic as input and returns the optimal $Q$ values of the state space.
+Finally, the ego-vehicle can use the learned model during evaluation time to navigate its way around the traffic by choosing the best control that corresponds to the maximum $Q$ value for its state at every time step.